 Let’s see how to use the DiskPart command to clear and restore capacity on the SD card now:

-- First of all, get your SD card attached to PC
+- First of all, get your SD card attached to the PC

 - Right-click Start and select Command Prompt (Admin)